Service-Learning

 Examples:

-• Bringing in a guest speaker and discussion on a topic of interest in a community (author of White Rage)
+• Bringing in a guest speaker and discussion on a topic of interest in a community (author of "Reach Everyone, Teach Everyone")

 • Educating and promoting pesticide-free lawns among local schools, daycares and churches (Green Iowa)